john-h-kastner/regex-complement-prolog/regex.md

 # Converting DFA to Regular Expressions

-We convert a complemented DFA into a regular expression using [Kleene's Algorithm][5] which is briefly given by the  following recursive relation which is implemented by `dfa_regex/4`.
+We convert a complemented DFA into a regular expression using [Kleene's Algorithm][5] which is briefly given by the  following recursive relation and implemented by `dfa_regex/4`.

 $$R^{-1}_{ij} = \{\varepsilon \mid i = j\} \cup \bigcup \{\sigma \mid q_j \in \delta(q_i, \sigma) \land \sigma \in \Sigma\}$$
 $$R^k_{ij} = R^{k-1}_{ik} (R^{k-1}_{kk})^* R^{k-1}_{kj} \cup R^{k-1}_{ij}$$